Universite-Gustave-Eiffel/NoiseModelling/Docs/functions/Experimental_Matsim/Receivers_From_Activities_Closest.rst

 ..
 DO NOT UPDATE THIS FILE!!
 ..
-This document has been automatically generated with noisemodelling-tutorial-01/src/main/java/org/noise_planet/nmtutorial01/GenerateFunctionsDocs.java
+This document has been automatically generated with noisemodelling-scripts/src/main/java/org/noise_planet/noisemodelling/webserver/script/GenerateFunctionsDocs.java

 Receivers From Activities Closest
 =================================

-Chose Closest Receivers For Matsim Activities
+Choose closest receivers for Matsim activities

 Overview
 --------

-Chose the closest receiver in a RECEIVERS table for every Mastim Activity in an ACTIVITIES table
+Choose the closest receiver in a RECEIVERS table for every Mastim activity in an ACTIVITIES table

 Arguments
 ---------